Ida Tarbell: Women's suffrage

 Steve Weinberg wrote that Ida Tarbell was "a feminist by example, but not by ideology".
 Feminist scholars viewed Tarbell as an enigma as she seemed to both embrace the movement and act as a critic.
 While her accomplishments were many, Tarbell also challenged and questioned the logic of women's suffrage.
-Early in life, Tarbell was exposed to the suffragette movement when her mother hosted meetings in their home.
+Early in life, Tarbell was exposed to the suffrage movement when her mother hosted meetings in their home.
 Tarbell was put off by women such as Mary Livermore and Frances Willard who she said never paid attention to her.
 By contrast, Tarbell noted, the men her father hosted showed interest in her.
 Tarbell did say that the movement sparked in her a desire to attend college and receive an education.

 Starting in 1909, Tarbell wrote more about women and traditional roles.
 Tarbell was alienated by the more militant aspects of the movement and described it as anti-male.
 She recommended that women embrace home life and the family, saying they had a "true role as wives, mothers, and homemakers".
-Her biographer Emily Arnold McCully believed that her emotional, rather than reasoned stance, on women's issues may have tarnished her long-term legacy.
+One biographer, Emily Arnold McCully, believed that her stance on women's issues may have tarnished her long-term legacy.
 Tarbell felt that "the drive for suffrage" was "a misguided war on men".
 Former allies among suffragists were dismayed at her change and her speaking to anti-suffragist organizations.
 Tarbell published the article "Making a Man of Herself" in The American Magazine in 1912, which infuriated her readers and activists.
 Historian Robert Stinson believed that she was making new public statements about the ambiguity she had lived in her own life, which defined women's roles based upon their nature and saw attempts to push the boundaries into men's realms as unnatural.
-McCully wrote, "that suffrage was a human's rights issue seemed not to occur to her, perhaps because, as a historian, she was much better looking backward than she was at anticipating the future."
+McCully supposed "that suffrage was a human's rights issue seemed not to occur to her, perhaps because, as a historian, she was much better looking backward than she was at anticipating the future."

 Tarbell collected her essays on women and published them in a book called The Business of Being a Woman.
 The book, which was poorly received, contained tributes to early supporters of women including Susan B. Anthony and Elizabeth Cady Stanton.
 Tarbell said of the book: "That title was like a red rag to many of my militant friends.
 The idea that woman had a business assigned by nature and society which was of more importance than public life disturbed them; even if it was so, they did not want it emphasized".
-Even Tarbell's own mother, Esther, who was a lifelong suffragette, criticized Ida's position.
+Even Tarbell's own mother, Esther, who was a lifelong suffragist, criticized Ida's position.